Skip to main content

 Globally, there are is no set standard for barcodes, but rather a wide variety to choose.

-These are examples of the most commonly used 1D (1-dimensional with linear bars) barcodes:
+Examples of commonly used 1D (1-dimensional with linear bars) barcodes:

 • EAN-8;EAN-13;EAN-39